Business Integration Solutions documentation

 MatchStart

-The matchstart policy identifies with which node the json object will start to match.
-This allows for the json to start on a deeper level in the xml.
-By default the json matches with the root node.
-See Getting the root node for internal documents and Getting the root node for external documents
+The MatchStart policy identifies with which node the JSON object starts to match.
+This lets the JSON start on a deeper level in the XML.
+By default the JSON matches with the root node.
+See Getting the root node for internal documents and Getting the root node for external documents.

-If the MatchStart is on a level higher than 0, it will try to match with the first node on that level.
+If MatchStart is on a level higher than zero, it tries to match with the first node on that level.

 <root>